cwcyau/dstest/README.md

 The following suggestions may inspire your investigations:

-- Why genes are associated with high-grade tumours?
+- Are any genes associated with high-grade tumours?
 - Can you identify any sub-groups of patients?
 Is there any sub-structure in the data?
 - Are there any patient samples which look unusual?
 What might you do about them?